What is gestational diabetes?

 - Cesarean section: You have a higher chance of needing a cesarean section (C-section) to deliver your baby.
 When the baby is delivered by a C-section, it takes longer to recover from childbirth.

-- Urinary tract infections: Glucose (sugar) in your blood and urine can contribute to a greater risk for developing urinary tract infections.
+- Urinary tract infections: Glucose (sugar) in your blood and urine can contribute to a greater risk of developing urinary tract infections.

 - Low blood sugar: If you take insulin or other diabetes medications, you can develop a serious condition called low blood glucose (hypoglycemia).
 You can avoid this by monitoring blood glucose levels closely and treating low blood sugar quickly.